Get the bastard!

 “Boss, you sure there’ll be no more than two?”

 She nodded.
 “Giamucci hasn’t had the time to hire more,” she said, referring to the owner of one of the two big local footy teams, the Guayamartí Wharf Rats.
-She smiled at the irony; a wharf rat in her employ had confirmed the man had brought an Assassins’ Guild representative into his home as she had hoped.
+She smiled at the irony; a wharf rat in her employ had confirmed the man had brought an Assassins’ Guild representative into his home this morning, just as she had hoped he would.

 They didn’t have to wait long.
 Karsgaard Neuvil preceded Gosling, clearly needing no one to guide him.
 She rose from the bench and looked him over.
 Neuvil was big, perhaps two full paces tall and nearly as wide.
 He had a shock of red hair that hung down to his shoulders and bushy eyebrows of ochre.
 Someone had affectionately broken his nose at some point, re-setting it askew on his rough-hewn face.
 His eyes, though, burned, which Cassandra thought was a good sign.
 He walked with a limp, but it clearly didn’t slow him down, for he was on her as quick as a mongoose on a cobra, scooping up her hand before she could react.
 He lifted it to his lips, though she didn’t actually feel the kiss he planted there.